skellat/skellat.github.io/docs/index.md

 * Print media production using [LaTeX2e](https://www.latex-project.org/)
 * Support for churches in preparing worship materials for print and overhead display
+* Booklet and print collateral design as well as production using appropriate sub-contractors as needed

 ### Other Matters